-Our Acute Unit is for patients who either need to ‘step down’ from a PICU setting or who have complex, severe or prolonged mental health issues but do not need a PICU setting.
+Our Acute Units are for patients, both men and women, who either need to ‘step down’ from a PICU setting or who have complex, severe or prolonged mental health issues but do not need a PICU setting.
 Patients are either detained or are there voluntarily.
 With intensive support from our Multi-Disciplinary Team (MDT), patients have the opportunity to work through their mental health problems in a secure environment.
 At Roehampton we welcome patients to our acute unit from other PICU services as well are part of the discharge pathway from our own PICU service.

 Conditions we manage